GoogleCloudPlatform/cloud-debug-python/README.md

 [Snapshot debugger](https://github.com/GoogleCloudPlatform/snapshot-debugger/)
 agent for Python 3.6, Python 3.7, Python 3.8, Python 3.9, and Python 3.10.

+## Project Status: Archived

+This project has been archived and is no longer supported.
+There will be no further bug fixes or security patches.
+The repository can be forked by users if they want to maintain it going forward.

 ## Overview

 Snapshot Debugger lets you inspect the state